thepoly/docs/Style Guide.md

 See [Appendix F](#appendix-f-rpi-fraternities).

 #### freshman
 *First-year* is the more proper term for a first-year undergraduate student at RPI.
 In describing a group of first-year students, use *first-years*.
-Never use *freshperson*, *freshpeople*, *freshwoman*, *freshwomen*, or *frosh*. *Freshman* and *freshmen* are the more imporoper term allowed in opinion pieces.
+Never use *freshperson*, *freshpeople*, *freshwoman*, *freshwomen*, or *frosh*. *Freshman* and *freshmen* are the more improper term allowed in opinion pieces.

 #### the Freshman Circle
 Includes the Freshman Five (except for Nason Hall), Commons Dining Hall, and Barton Hall.